On this page

 MetaTrader 5's Strategy Tester lets you run your EA on years of historical data.
 You can optimize parameters, measure drawdown, and validate logic before risking a single dollar.
 This is one of the most powerful features of algorithmic trading.

 Many traders prototype their strategy logic visually first — using no-code tools to test ideas, tweak indicators, and refine risk rules before writing MQL5.
-If you'd rather design and backtest your EA logic in minutes instead of hours, try AlfaTactix Strategy Builder free.
-Build the same rule-based systems with a visual interface, then export production-ready code to MetaTrader 5.
+If your rules are already if/then (not discretion), sketch them in the live Strategy Builder demo before you type MQL5 — you will know what to code.

 Types of Expert Advisors